 It is typically out of proportion to the severity of the apparent injury and is exacerbated by passive stretching of the muscles within the compartment (eg, for the anterior leg compartment, by passive ankle plantar flexion and toe flexion, which stretches the anterior compartment muscles).
 Pain, one of the 5 Ps of tissue ischemia, is followed by the other 4: paresthesias, paralysis, pallor, and pulselessness.
 Compartments may feel tense when palpated.

-Diagnosis must be made and treatment started before pallor or pulselessness develops, indicating necrosis.
+Diagnosis of compartment syndrome must be made and treatment started before pallor or pulselessness develops, indicating necrosis.
 Clinical evaluation is difficult for several reasons:

 Thus, in patients with at-risk injuries, clinicians must have a low threshold for measuring compartment pressure (normal ≤ 8 mm Hg), usually with a commercially available pressure monitor.
-Compartment syndrome is confirmed if compartmental pressure is more than about 30 mm Hg or within about 30 mm Hg of diastolic BP.
+Compartment syndrome is confirmed if compartmental pressure is more than about 30 mm Hg or within about 30 mm Hg of diastolic blood pressure (BP).

-Initial treatment is removal of any constricting structure (eg, cast, splint) around the limb, correction of hypotension, analgesia, and supplemental oxygen as needed.
+Initial treatment of compartment syndrome is removal of any constricting structure (eg, cast, splint) around the limb, correction of hypotension, analgesia, and supplemental oxygen as needed.

 Usually, unless compartment pressure decreases rapidly and symptoms abate, urgent fasciotomy is required.
 Fasciotomy should be done through large skin incisions to open all fascial compartments in the limb and thus relieve the pressure.
 All muscle should be carefully inspected for viability, and any nonviable tissue should be debrided.